-Second, organizational values often contain a kernel of competitive advantage, which is what makes you different from your rivals.
-The important things to people in organizations often are matters of the heart and this often gives you the edge in an increasingly competitive environment for nonprofits.
+Second, organizational values often contain your competitive advantage, which is what makes you different from your rivals.
+The important things to people in organizations likely are matters of the heart and these often give you the edge in an increasingly competitive nonprofit environment.
 If making your clients healthy is the hill you will die on, as the saying goes, consider it a value; it is an enduring tenet of how you do business and "not to be compromised for financial gain or short-term expediency."
-120
+122